artistryware/Firmware-Public/awi-quizshow/README.md

 **Note** All indicators should be LED and less than 200mA each.
 A separate ground needs to be run to the UE102A two position connector.

-Indicators include button LEDs and for the front indicators we used LED truck running lights.
+Indicators include button LEDs and, for the front indicators, we used LED truck running lights.
 These are connected to the UE102A 12 position screw terminal connector as follows:

 | Button | 1 | 2 | 3 | 4 | 5 | 6 |
 | ------ | - | - | - | - | - | - |